-Examines the basic health wellness concept of good health through healthy living.
+Examines the challenges to individual and community health, and encourages students to become actively engaged in preserving, protecting, and promoting health at all levels.
 Develops a greater appreciation for bodies and understanding of requirements to maintain or achieve good physical, mental, emotional, social, and spiritual health.
 Includes lecture, discussion groups, guest lecturers, media, and role-playing.

 Helps students read and understand the language of medical terminology.
 Stresses terminology usage and accuracy.
 Studies elements, abbreviations, spelling, pronunciation, and logic of medical terminology.
 Includes lectures and audiovisual presentations.

 Provides students with the information and tools necessary to understand and manage eating habits, body size, and self-esteem concerns in a healthy way.

 For students planning to major in a health related field.
 Examines the historical and continuing evolution of health care.
 Explores work description, environment, employment opportunities, education, expectations, legal requirements, and expected earnings of each covered health profession.
 Focuses on, but not limited to medicine, dentistry, nursing, community health, optometry, respiratory care, dental hygiene, physical therapy, and social work.

 For those interested in developing skills and techniques necessary to work with clients in stress reduction programs.
 Includes identifying, managing, and eliminating stress in individuals, families, and communities.
 Examines effects of stress on the immune, endocrine, and nervous systems and the relationship to disease.
 Teaches stress reduction application and methods in wellness and health care settings.

 Introduces students to computer-based methods for accessing, analyzing, and communicating health-related information.
 Explores the relationship between mass media and health promotion and the key elements in the development of successful health communication campaigns.